DaniqueT/LCR-Rot-hop-Kfont_plus_plus/README.md

   by the other programs.
 To generate all embeddings for a given year, run `python main_preprocess.py --all`
 - `main_hyperparam.py`: run hyperparameter optimization
 - `main_train.py`: train the model for a given set of hyperparameters
 - `main_validate.py`: validate a trained model.
-To do an ablation experiment, run `python main_validate.py --ablation`, this requires all embeddings to be created for a given year.
+  python main_validate.py --model "Model path"

 ## Acknowledgements